alenaks/SigmaPie/README.md

 ## Strictly local languages

-**Negative strictly $k$-local (SL)** grammars prohibit the occurrence of consecutive substrings consisting of up to $k$ symbols.
-The value of $k$ defines the longest substring that cannot be present in a well-formed string of a language.
+**Negative strictly local (SL)** grammars prohibit the occurrence of consecutive substrings consisting of up to `k` symbols.
+The value of `k` defines the longest substring that cannot be present in a well-formed string of a language.
 Positive SL grammars define substrings that can be present in the language.

 Importantly, to define _first_ and _last_ elements, SL languages use delimiters (">" and "<") that indicate the beginning and the end of the string.